s3204379/COSC2452-Assign1/README.md

 ## Getting Started
-Nothing to get start, pages are hosted on github
+Nothing to get started, pages are hosted on github

 ### Dependencies